 Research is being conducted on shoulder arthritis and its treatment.

 - In many cases, it is not known why some people develop arthritis and others do not.
 Research is being done to uncover some of the causes of arthritis of the shoulder.

-- Joint lubricants, which are currently being used for treatment of knee arthritis, are being studied in the shoulder.
+- Joint lubricants, which are currently being used for treatment of knee arthritis, have not been shown to be effective in shoulder arthritis.